Phone 1800 444 396

 Important changes for QuickSuper users

-Is Brighter Super changing its clearing house partner?
+Has Brighter Super changed its clearing house partner?

-Yes, Brighter Super is consolidating its clearing house services to SuperChoice to help employers comply with Payday Super requirements.
+Yes, Brighter Super has consolidated its clearing house services to SuperChoice to help employers comply with Payday Super requirements.

-Our new clearing house partner, SuperChoice, is available now and offered to all of our employers at no cost.
+Our clearing house partner, SuperChoice, is available and offered to all of our employers at no cost.

 Can I stay on QuickSuper?